relaycc/receiver/.github/pull_request_template.md

 **Note: Pull requests which don't include the minimum details specified in this template will probably be closed out-of-hand.**

-# Issue Link or Description (the "what")
+# Issue Link or Description (the "what" and "why")

-Links to GitHub issues that this PR closes (if there's no issues to link, a detailed description must be included).
-The issues and description should provide a detailed, high-level overview of the changes included in the PR.
-Please do not include implementation details in this section.
+- Links to GitHub issues that this PR closes (if there's no issues to link, a detailed description must be included).

-# Motivation Behind the Changes (the "why")

-Links to GitHub issues that this PR closes (if there's no issues to link, include a detailed description).
-The issues and description should provide a detailed, high-level overview of the changes included in the PR.
-Please do not include implementation details in this section.
+- The issues and description should provide a detailed, high-level overview of the changes included in the PR.
+- Include a description of "why" the change is necessary.
+If it's a bug fix, describe the bug.
+If it's a refactor, describe what the refactor accomplishes.
+- Please do not include implementation details in this section.

 # Implementation Details (the "how")